Subshifts with sparse traces: Introduction

 Other similar results in the nilpotency framework appear in \cite{GuRi10} and \cite{SaTo12c}, where the assumption of SFTness is in some sense replaced with determinism, and the multidimensional subshift is not discussed explicitly.
 In \cite{GuRi10} it is in particular shown that on certain one-dimensional SFTs, asymptotically nilpotent cellular automata are nilpotent, and in \cite{SaTo12c} a result of similar flavor is proved for CA on countable sofic shifts, in particular showing that nilpotency is decidable on these subshifts.

-This paper is an attempt to clarify and unify such results; our main result gives new proofs for the results of \cite{PaSc15,GuRi10,SaTo12c} mentioned in the previous paragraphs.\footnote{All three papers also contain many other results, which we do not reproduce.} The result applies to all subshifts with sparse projective subdynamics, not only SFTs or sofic subshifts.
+This paper is an attempt to clarify and unify such results; our main result gives new proofs for the results of \cite{PaSc15,GuRi10,SaTo12c} mentioned in the previous paragraphs.\footnote{All three papers also contain many other results, which we do not reproduce.} However, our result is much more general, in that it applies to all subshifts with sparse traces, not only SFTs or sofic subshifts.
 We also contribute two techniques that we find quite universally helpful in structuring such proofs, namely restricting to an almost minimal subsystem and studying paths drawn on configurations.

 The corollaries listed above are discussed in more detail in Section~\ref{sec:NewProofs}.
-In addition to them, we obtain for example results that apply to subshifts where the projective subdynamics is sparse in an irrational direction and some observations about expansive directions in sparse subshifts.
-We also extract results for topological full groups, and show that the subshift of prime numbers contains either a finite point or a blob fractal for purely topological reasons.
+In addition to them, we obtain for example results that apply to subshifts where the trace is sparse in an irrational direction and some observations about expansive directions in sparse subshifts.
+We also extract results for topological full groups, and show that the subshift of prime numbers contains either a finite point or a \froctal{} for purely topological reasons.

-We also make tiny contributions also to the construction side of multidimensional subshifts, and show that general subshifts (and already sofic shifts) with sparse projective subdynamics can be quite nontrivial.
+We make tiny contributions to the construction side of multidimensional subshifts, and show that general subshifts (and already sofic shifts) with sparse traces can be quite nontrivial.
 We summarize them in Section~\ref{sec:Constructions}.